 - If you plan to incorporate sparkers or candles, be sure to check current burn bans.
 LED candles are a good substitute!

 - Do not feed the animals!
-Feeding animals can be harmful to their health and cause them to become too comfortable with humans, possibly putting them and you in danger
+Feeding animals can be harmful to their health and cause them to become habituated with humans, possibly putting them and you in danger

 - Don’t throw (as confetti) rice, non-native seeds or other foods that aren’t a part of the native animals’ natural diets